vscode-icons/vscode-icons/README.md

 ## State of the extension

-[@JimiC](https://github.com/JimiC) has brought most of **7.11.0** which comes with some brand new icons and a really new cool feature: the ability to customize the `custom icons folder` path.
+[@JimiC](https://github.com/JimiC) has brought most of **7.11.0** which comes with some brand new icons and a really new cool feature, the ability to customize the `custom icons folder` path.
 With this, you will be able to ship your custom icons along your repository and share them with your team.
-If you want to know just read the [custom icons section](https://github.com/vscode-icons/vscode-icons/blob/master/README.md#custom-icons).
+Or even store them in the cloud and have them available everywhere.
+If you want to know how, just read the [custom icons section](https://github.com/vscode-icons/vscode-icons/blob/master/README.md#custom-icons).

 With the release of **7.10.0**, we improved the way the extension is handling your manual changes to a `presets` or `associations` configuration.
 By default, every time you change any of the aforementioned configurations, you will be presented with the message to `Restart` the editor, for the changes to take effect.
 Of course, you can always disable this behavior.
 See the [Configuration](https://github.com/vscode-icons/vscode-icons#configuration) section for more details.